sous-chefs/kafka/README.md

 This should not be used in production (Kafka and ZooKeeper should generally not run on the same machine) and is just useful for testing (i.e. in Vagrant or other testing environment).

-## Known bugs & limitations

-* Not tested with other RHEL distributions.

 ## License and author